sfc-gh-eraigosa/dcos-demo-dpipe/demo/README.md

 - +-- [**kafka_topic**](kafka_topic) - a folder to setup our kafka topic for the message queue.
 - +-- [**data_generator**](data_generator/README.md) - a folder with a simple [Dockerfile](data_generator/Dockerfile) to represent our data generator.
 - +-- [**flink_scripts**](flink_scripts) - a folder to help us analyze the incoming data
+- +-- [**gatherer**](gatherer) - a maven project that helps us aggregate the data_generator topics.

 # Setup

 To setup the demo, follow each README.md in the projects folders.
 First setup [**Kafka**](kafka_topic), then [**Flink**](flink_scripts), and finally the [**data generator**](data_generator/README.md).

 Make sure to implement each component fully before moving on to the next.

-# Problem
+# Using DC/OS, kafka and flink to determine volatility

-Financial averages often help us make decisions on how we invest our money.
-Financial institutions use complex data analytics to make daily price buy / sell decisions on equities.
+Financial statistics often help us make decisions on how we invest our money.
+Financial institutions use complex data analytics to make daily decisions on financial positions.
+We will use some simple standard deviation to show how we can use flink to aggregate price data over time and get a sense for volatility in a given set of data.

-Can we use DC/OS to help us know when we can buy or sell a given equity?
+** Can we determine moving volatility over time for a given set of positions to make buy or sell decisions? **

-Lets use the data generator as a fake equity that is providing us with the current price of some factitious equity.
-The data will provide some random sampling that can help us make some analysis of the data and predict when it might reach a buy/sell limit that we choose.
+Lets use the data generator topics as a way to provide us with the current price of some factitious position.
+The data will provide a continuous stream of random prices that can be used to perform aggregation and data analysis.

-If the buy limit is reached, due to the equity approaching a low enough price, then we will allow the consumer to let us know when to buy ahead of time, to get the best chance for a buy price.

-If the sell limit is reached, due to the equity approaching a high enough price, then we will allow the consumer to let us know when to sell the equity ahead of time for the best chance at getting the most for our purchase.

-Get it?
-Buy low, Sell high is what grandpa always told us.

-# How to solve it
+Now lets use the [**gatherer](gatherer) project to perform the work.

 # Retrospective

+In this demo we learned how to setup kafka with DC/OS, we then setup a simple docker container to generate data.
+We installed flink to make it possible to provide a way to introduce a tool for working with streaming data.
+We then setup our data aggregation project which helped us calculate a moving standard deviation on that data and produce a new set of streaming data.

+Here are some additional things we could do next:

+- Further exercises can now include writing additional triggering logic on the `movingaverage` topic.
+- We could refine our standard deviation calculation to also determine median absolute deviation which could offer better statistical variance.
+- We could also scale out our workers and task managers to determine if having more samples in our calculations provide better results.